zulip/zulip/docs/prod-maintain-secure-upgrade.md

   every Sunday early morning.
 See `/etc/cron.d/restart-zulip` for the precise configuration.

-## Deploying Zulip from a git repository
+## Deploying from a git repository

 Starting with version 1.4, the Zulip server supports doing deployments from a Git repository.
 To configure this, you will need to add